surajkumar8707/resume_builder/README.md

 4. **Run Database Migrations and Seeders:** Execute the following commands to migrate the database and seed it with initial data:
 - php artisan migrate then php artisan migrate:fresh

-## Default Accounts

-After running the database migrations and seeders, you can use the following default accounts to log in:

-- **Customer:**
-- Email: customer@gmail.com
-- Password: password

-- **Admin:**
-- Email: admin@gmail.com
-- Password: password

 ## Usage